beskay/gas-guide/OPTIMIZATIONS.md

 function argAsMemory(string memory name) external pure {}
 ```

 If `calldata` is used, the data is read directly via `calldataload`.
-On the other hand, if `memory` is used, the data is copied to memory first, which is more expensive.
+On the other hand, if `memory` is used, the data is copied to memory first, using additional instructions.

 ### forge commands